Sam44323/core-zeus-chain/Readme.md

 ### **Running the logger(Optional)**

-_Add a custom scripts in package.json with "dev-test" before that_
+_note: Add a custom scripts in package.json with "dev-test" before that_

 ---